Americans face new COVID-19 restrictions after Thanksgiving

 On Monday, Moderna Inc. said it will ask U.S. and European regulators to allow emergency use of its COVID-19 vaccine as new study results confirm the shots offer strong protection.
 Pfizer is also seeking approval for its vaccine and hopes to begin administering shots in the U.S. in December.

-The virus is blamed for over 267,000 deaths and more than 13.4 million confirmed infections in the U.S. The country on average is seeing more than 160,000 new cases per day and over 1,400 deaths — a toll on par with what the nation witnessed in mid-May, when New York City was the epicenter.
+The virus is blamed for more than 267,000 deaths and more than 13.4 million confirmed infections in the U.S. The country on average is seeing more than 160,000 new cases per day and more than 1,400 deaths — a toll on par with what the nation witnessed in mid-May, when New York City was the epicenter.

 A record 90,000 people were in the hospital with the virus in the U.S. as of Sunday, pushing many medical institutions to the limit.